(08) 9575 1888

 University Study Hubs

-Regional University Study Hubs help students in regional and remote areas access higher education without having to leave their community.
-They provide in person student support and campus-style facilities for students who study online.
+University Study Hubs help students in regional, remote and outer suburban areas access higher education without having to leave their community.
+They provide in person student support and campus-style facilities for students who study.

 • Support from a local Student Support Officer